kcp-dev/kcp/docs/content/concepts/authentication/index.md

 By default, kcp-front-proxy is configured to drop `system:masters` and `system:kcp:logical-cluster-admin`.
 This ensures that highly privileged users do not receive elevated access when passing through the proxy.

-## KCP Server Admin Authentication
+## kcp Server Admin Authentication

 Admin Authenticator sets up user roles and groups and generates authentication tokens and `admin.kubeconfig` file.
 The authentication process relies on Kubernetes authenticated group authenticator.
 To enable admin authentication in the kcp server, you need run it in the development mode with the `--batteries-included=admin` flag set.